-Our Edinburgh Young Persons’ Service provides visiting housing support and supported accommodation to people between 16 and 25 years old who live in Edinburgh.
+Our Edinburgh Young Persons’ Service provides visiting support and supported accommodation.
 We support young people, who have been in care, experienced homelessness, trauma or any disadvantage to overcome the challenges they may face whilst helping them to achieve their own individual goals and shape their lives for a more positive future.
-This can involve finding a suitable home, learning the skills to manage it as well as possible, working through life challenges, trying new things, and learning to see the best in themselves and fulfil their unique potential.
-We also have supported flats which vary in the level of support offered to suit the needs of the people who live there.

 What’s in it for you?

-- A Healthcare cash plan for employee and dependents to support health and wellbeing and discounts on shopping, restaurants, and other services.
+- healthcare cash plan for employees (and dependents) to support health and wellbeing plus discounts on shopping, restaurants, and other services

-- A free and confidential employee assistance program and services for employees and their immediate household dependants to support health, mental and financial well-being
+- employee assistance programme for employees and their immediate household dependants to support health, mental and financial well-being

 Interested?
 If you have any questions about the role, please email email@example.com and we can arrange for someone from the service to call you for an informal chat.

-To find out more about what LinkLiving do, please visit our website at https://www.linkliving.org.uk
+To find out more about what LinkLiving do and to view the generous pay and benefits package, please visit our website at https://www.linkliving.org.uk

 How to Apply